Damisha74/Joke_App/README.md

 ## Features

-- Fetches programming and Christmas jokes from JokeAPI
+- Fetches programming, Christmas and Pun jokes from JokeAPI
 - Offline support with local caching using SharedPreferences
 - Pull-to-refresh functionality for reloading jokes
 - Error handling with fallback to cached jokes